<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://wildmuse.net/?p=461</guid>

-<description><![CDATA[<a href="http://wildmuse.net/do-one-thing-every-day-that-scares-you/"><img align="left" hspace="5" width="150" src="http://arianadii.com/lj/heandshe100.jpg" class="alignleft wp-post-image tfe" alt="" title="" /></a>&#8220;In order to succeed, your desire for success should be greater than your fear of failure.&#8221; This quote scrolled past me today, somewhere in my travels.
+<description><![CDATA[&#8220;In order to succeed, your desire for success should be greater than your fear of failure.&#8221; This quote scrolled past me today, somewhere in my travels.
 I liked it and snagged it.
 Now I forget who said it.
-Bill Cosby?
-C.P.
-McDill and I have been talking about fear and anxiety in this context.
-I [...]]]></description>
+Bill Cosby? &#8230; <a href="http://wildmuse.net/do-one-thing-every-day-that-scares-you/">Continue reading <span class="meta-nav">&#8594;</span></a>]]></description>

-<p>&#8220;In order to succeed, your desire for success should be greater than your fear of failure.&#8221;</p>
+<content:encoded><![CDATA[<p>&#8220;In order to succeed, your desire for success should be greater than your fear of failure.&#8221;</p>

 <p>This quote scrolled past me today, somewhere in my travels.
 I liked it and snagged it.
 Now I forget who said it.
 Bill Cosby?</p>

-<p>C.P.
-McDill and I have been talking about fear and anxiety in this context.
-I always pay attention to synchronicity.
-Sometimes inspirational quotes are thought of as hokey.
+<p>Sometimes inspirational quotes are thought of as hokey.
 I think they are helpful.
 Besides, it&#8217;s okay to be hokey.
 Why not?
 Fear literally is the mind killer.
 It can also be a mind virus that is spread around to others.
 What I observe is that the media and various authorities in our lives attempt to keep us in a constant state of anxiety and fear.
 Why?
 Sometimes it is a bad habit and not deliberate.
 There is quite a lot of subtle peer approval awarded for negativity and cynicism.
 We become trained to police each other in this manner.</p>

 <p>Sometimes though, it is part of a design to keep us in a state of mind that is dis-empowered, more easily controlled, and perhaps more accepting of injustices and absurdities.
 One certainly can not be audacious if the mind is kept focused on fear and failure.
 As always, I am speaking to myself as much as to anyone else when I write up this kind of thing.
 Expel the &#8220;bad fairies&#8221; from your mind.</p>

-<p>âDo one thing every day that scares you.â &#8211; Eleanor Roosevelt</p>
+<p>&#8220;Do one thing every day that scares you.&#8221; &#8211; Eleanor Roosevelt</p>

 ]]></content:encoded>